r5d/lpschedule-generator/README.rst

 Python package that enables the FSF_ to write the LibrePlanet_ schedule in Markdown_.

-To get started see "Installation_".
+See "Installation_" to get started.

 .. _Installation: https://pythonhosted.org/lpschedule-generator/install
 .. _FSF: https://fsf.org